 Board Committees Click to expand Click to collapse

 Three permanent committees - the Audit and Risk Committee, the Human Resources Committee and the Nominations and Remuneration Committee - assist the Board in the discharge of its responsibilities:

 Audit and Risk Committee

-The committee focuses in particular on the areas of financial reporting, risk management and internal controls.
-Among other things, it reviews:
+In conducting its activities the committee focuses on the areas of financial reporting, enterprise risk management and internal controls.
+Among other duties, it reviews:

-- the annual financial statements before their consideration and adoption by the Board
+the financial reports before their consideration and adoption by the Board

-- the clarity and quality of our financial policies, practices and disclosures
+the clarity and quality of the corporation's policies, practices and disclosures

 Human Resources Committee

-The Human Resources Committee provides a governance framework for the consideration of strategic matters relating to our people and culture.
-Matters that the committee particularly addresses and makes recommendations to the Board about, as appropriate, are:
+The Human Resources Committee provides a governance framework for the consideration of strategic matters relating to Australia Post's people and culture.
+Key matters that the committee particularly addresses and makes recommendations to the Board about, as appropriate, are:

 - recruitment, selection and succession planning